Martin Hayes (footballer): Celtic

 With Alan Smith as centre forward and Paul Merson on the left wing dominating up front, Hayes couldn't find any way into the Arsenal side in his favoured position, and after another season on the fringes, he left Arsenal on 29 September 1990 to join Celtic for £650,000.

 Hayes only played seven matches for Celtic, however, and never had a lengthy spell in the first team.

 Swansea City

 After a loan spell with Wimbledon, Hayes joined Swansea City in 1993, and spent two seasons at the Vetch Field.
 Hayes won the Football League Trophy with them in 1994, but the following year he was released on a free transfer.
 At the age of 29, a professional career which had once looked so promising was over.

+Cliftonville F.C.

+Hayes made his Irish League debut for the Reds on the 27th of January 1996.

 Non-league

 Hayes had spells in non-league football with Dover Athletic, Crawley Town, Romford, Purfleet and eventually Bishop's Stortford.

 International career

 Hayes won three England U21 caps during his time at Arsenal, but never played for the senior team.